Ameba-AIoT/ameba-arduino-doc/source/FAQ/EMMC_connection.rst

 .. tags:: AMB82-mini, hardware, EMMC

-Is it possiable to use EMMC for Ameba Pro2 IC, when not using SDIO
+Is it possible to use EMMC for Ameba Pro2 IC, when not using SDIO
 ==================================================================

 For example, there is no need for any SD card connections.